 For months their friends watched her stomach, believing that she was pregnant.
 But she wasn’t, she was in love.
-Their first apartment had been so tiny that Barry could almost stretch his lanky arms across it.
+Their first apartment wasn’t much bigger than a single garage, Barry could almost stretch his lanky arms across it.
 “Our own broom closet” he would say.
 Babs loved it.
-There they learned about sex, each other, how to be frugal with their money and most of all they learned how to love.
+There they learned about sex, each other, how to be frugal with their money and most of all they learned how to show their love.

 As the years passed their children were born.
 First Carrie, then Sondra then little Barry.
-They had moved to a bigger home, although the girls always shared a room, with a garden and trees.
+They moved to a bigger home, although the girls always shared a room, it had a garden and trees.
 Life was tough but filled with wall-to-wall laughter and love, Babs wouldn’t have changed a thing.

 This is what went through her mind when she stared into Barry’s now pain-filled eyes.
 Wrinkles ran like paper creases from his eyes.
 Laugh lines.
 Evidence of a good soul.
 A happy life.
 Babs stroked his hand, his head, his cheek just touching him to keep her terror at his death away.
 There was no way she could go on alone.
 No way.
 Her children so kindly took turns to comfort her, crooning soothing words into her neck and cuddling her.
 They knew the end was near and they were beyond heartbroken.

 This strong, kind and gentle man was at death’s door.
 They all knew it, including Babs.
 The cancer had come to him.
 First it ate his lymph nodes then went on a round trip infecting every organ except his brain, strangely enough.
 Babs watched her spirited, solid man turn into a shell of himself.
 Saw his eyes sink back into his head, his skin go grey and the life leak from his eyes.